jonnysfarmer/gift-list/README.md

 - Bulma : for foundation css
 - ReactRouter : for links
 - Axios : for API requests
+- Moment : for nicer date formatting
+- Font Awesome : for icons
+- React Select : for nice select dropdown

 _add link to jump to installation_